 At Earlham, career education is much more than just helping students find jobs; it's about helping students grow and develop their life's work in meaningful ways.
 The Career Education Office can help faculty find creative and engaging ways to integrate career education into the classroom experience.
-Our Career Advisers can:
+Our Career Coaches can:

 - Visit classrooms for presentations on career-related topics.

 - Facilitate workshops on resumes, cover letters, LinkedIn profiles, and more.